memio/memio/doc/03-examples.md

 3. comparison with expected code

 The expected code can be quite lengthy, in those cases it's been put in a fixture file.
 But don't panic!
-You can find them in the `fixtures` directory, they are put in a folder named after the feature, and then in a file named after the scenario.
+You can find them in the `examples/fixtures` directory, they are put in a folder named after the feature, and then in a file named after the scenario.

 To make sure each modification added to Medio doesn't break anything, those